 - For best harvest quality, I recommend growing cucumbers and summer squash as shoulder-season veggies in hot-summer areas.

 Young bean plants

 - Are you too late or too early for gardening in Southern California?
-January through March or April is the best period for planting cold-season crops and most warm-season crops in hot-summer California areas.
+September or October after weather cools through March or April is the best period for planting cold-season crops and most warm-season crops in hot-summer California areas.
 If you’ve missed the planting window in a hot-summer area, the good news is that you won’t have to wait another full year, just a period of months until weather starts to cool in late summer or fall before planting cold-season and shoulder-season veggies.

 - Even heat-tolerant warm-season crops often need several weeks to establish roots and mature to the point that they can produce harvests during hot weather.
 In many hot inland areas and for most cold-season crops, the end of the spring planting season arrives around late March unless you’re willing to gamble on unusually cool temperatures in spring and early summer, with the risk of crop failure if you’re wrong (some baby veggies and short-season crops can be grown late spring and into summer).
 Some warm-season crops can be planted as late as May in hot-summer areas.